 Signature styles help to identify self-printed editions, particularly when the letter "J" in Jun'ichirô is written without the looping curves of later signatures.
 When demand rose for these large portraits, Sekino did not want to spend his time printing more editions.
 So he employed studio artisans to do the printing, under his general supervision (he signed and sealed these impressions, so his "approval" was explicit).
 To a degree these later printings are less interesting, on average, compared with Sekino's own printings because they show less variety or experimentation from impression to impression, and the papers on which they are printed were more absorbent than the earlier torinoko papers, tending to take the pigments in a similar manner across the entire edition.
-On the whole, self-printed impressions of these early large-format portraits are more complex and subtle in their printing (as in the self-printed examples at the top of this page).
+On the whole, self-printed impressions of these early large-format portraits are more complex and subtle (as in the self-printed examples at the top of this page).

 From 1954 or earlier, it appears that Sekino printed his large portrait designs for the early editions, whose sizes were: unnumbered, 1, 5, 10 or less, and 20 or less.
 Impressions from editions of 30 are often self-printed, but not always.
 Examples from editions of 50 or more and from IIme état editions were almost always printed by studio artisans.
 To make verifications of self-printing even more complicated, Sekino did occasionally print some impressions for later editions, although on the more modern types of papers and in a manner similar to that of his artisans.
 Furthermore, he also occasionally used a later signature style on earlier impressions when they were sold at much later dates.
 With experience one can assess whether an impression is self-printed by relying on an array of factors: style of printing, edition size, signature, type of paper, application of color, and comparisons with known self-printed impressions.